gevhaz/boksynt/README.md

 To use the latest release:

-1. Dowload the latest binary release from GitHub and run it directly with `./boksynt` or put it in your PATH so you can run `boksynt` from anywhere.
+1. Download the latest binary release from GitHub and run it directly with `./boksynt` or put it in your PATH so you can run `boksynt` from anywhere.
 2. To use the latest development version:
-    1. Clone this repo.
+    1. Clone this repository.
     2. You can immediately use it with `go run main.go`.

 ## Requirements

-You need to have [pandoc](https://github.com/jgm/pandoc/) installed for _boksynt_ to work.
-Other dependencies are specified in `go.mod` and should be handled automatically if you're running boksynt from the cloned repo.
+You need to have [Pandoc](https://github.com/jgm/pandoc/) installed for _boksynt_ to work.
+Other dependencies are specified in `go.mod` and should be handled automatically if you're running boksynt from the cloned repository.

 ## Usage